aleksgaisov/scripts/README.md

 # Scripts

-This is a collection of custom bash scripts that are being utilized on a daily basis (some more than others).
+This is a collection of custom bash scripts that are being utilized by me on a daily basis (some more often than others).

 Some of the scripts are not entirely written by me.
 These scripts have an appropriate source link in their description.